exilon/QuickImageFX/README.md

 Delphi library for simplifying image load/save, conversion and transformation.
 Can load/save png, jpg, gif and bmp.
 Can get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc...
 Rotate, flip, grayscale and many other transformations.

+*NEW: Interface based
+*NEW: Vampyre lib engine added
+*NEW: New functions added
+*NEW: Refactory classes
 *NEW: Delphinus support

 ----------
-You need to add one of below units to your uses clause to select the engine you want to use:
+You cand select one or more of the available engines ImageFX supports.
+Add one or more of below units to your uses clause:

 - **Quick.ImageFX.GDI:** Uses GDI+ engine.
 No needs external libraries but it's slow.